rab170/Rhiza/README.md

 HOW TO RUN
 =======================================

-Create a file called "login.txt" in your home directory (~).
+-Create a file called "login.txt" in your home directory (~).
-Enter your username on the first line (eg, john.doe@gmail.com).
+-Enter your username on the first line (eg, john.doe@gmail.com).
-Enter your password on the second line (eg, myPass123).
+-Enter your password on the second line (eg, myPass123).

 Now install required packages (gdata and magic), by navigating to